Automattic/wc-calypso-bridge/readme.txt

 1. Activate the plugin through the 'Plugins' screen in WordPress

 == Changelog ==

+= 1.0.9 =
+* Fix for fatal errors that can occur when deactivating MailChimp on Store on WP.com stores.

 = 1.0.8 =
 * Add support links (with tracking) to the interface